syedtaz/project-cait/README.md

 julia> model = nrm(1,100)
 ```

 You can plot this using Plots.jl.
-For example, the following code snippet will plot the cell contents vs time, using your system's default plotting backend (GTK+ on macOS, )
+For example, the following code snippet will plot the cell contents vs time, using your system's default plotting backend (GTK+ on macOS).
+If you are running this code on AWS / any other remote environment, you should use the `unicodeplots()` backend.

 ```
 using Plots